 Capital Expenditures

-No capital or property may be expended or otherwise disposed of at any time except for the purpose of investment or loan.
+No capital or property may be expended or otherwise disposed of at any time except for the purpose of investment.
 No grants may be made from capital monies.
 Grants may only be made from income.

-Loans

-The Administrators may approve loans to be made from either the income or capital of the Fund for the purposes of the Fund.
-Where loans are made from the capital, the total capital amount of loans outstanding at one time shall not exceed the amount set forth in the By-Laws of the Fund.
-Where no amount is set forth in the By-Laws of the Fund, the maximum amount of outstanding capital loans at any one time shall be equal to 20% of the capital of the Fund.

 Administrators

-The Fund shall have seven (7) Administrators. (amended 119th Session)
+The Fund shall have seven (7) Administrators.

 The Bishop, Treasurer and Chancellor shall be Administrators by virtue of their office.

 Four (4) Administrators (hereinafter sometimes referred to as the “Elected Administrators”) shall be elected by Synod and shall serve a term expiring at the closing of the first regular synod after their election.
 Two of the Elected Administrators shall be clergy and the other two shall be lay persons.
 Elected Administrators, at the time of their taking office shall be communicants of at least one year’s standing and at least 21 years of age.
 Elected Administrators need not be members of Synod.
 No elected Administrator shall serve in office for more than three consecutive terms.
-Except as aforesaid, all Elected Administrators are eligible for re-election. (amended 119th Session)
+Except as aforesaid, all Elected Administrators are eligible for re-election.

 Any vacancy in the office of Elected Administrator may be filled by appointment or election by Diocesan Council.

-Notwithstanding any other provision to the contrary, the first Elected Administrators shall be elected by Diocesan Council and shall serve a term expiring at the closing of the first regular synod after their election.

 Directions to the Administrators

 The Synod may at any time provide directions to Diocesan Council and/or the Administrators as to the priorities for use of the Fund.
-When Synod is not in session, Diocesan Council may provide such directions to the Administrators.
-The Administrators shall not follow such directions if to do so would violate the terms and conditions of the Fund as expressed by either the Regulation or the By-laws.
+When Synod is not in session, Diocesan Council may provide such directions to the Administrators, provided such directions are consistent with the terms and conditions of the Fund as expressed by either this Regulation or the By-laws.

 Delegation, Protection & Indemnity